openfoodfacts/openfoodfacts-server/docs/how-to-guides/use-gitpod.md

 **Remark:** for some Linux distributions, the port 80 is reserved.
 A workaround is to switch to port 8080: in gitpod, open the .env file and replace the line PRODUCT_OPENER_PORT=80 by PRODUCT_OPENER_PORT=8080, then replace -L 80:localhost:80 by -L 8080:localhost:8080. **Rollback the changes on .env before to make a pull request!***

+**Remark:** the address to connect with ssh can change after few days.
+If you get a ```Connection closed by ... port 22``` simply go back to https://gitpod.io/workspaces and copy the new address.

+**Remark:** if you load the page after some changes but get a ```502 Bad Gateway``` check again your code.
+Something may be wrong with it.
+Eventually, try to comment the part you just coded to see if it works.

 Create an account to be able to edit products.

 ## Some commands